ash/raku-course/essentials/scalar-variables/exercises/swap/solution/index.md

 ## Comments

 All the steps of this program (creating a variable and assigning the values, swapping them, and printing) use both variables in the same construction.
-The most interesting here is the way the variables swap their values:
+The most interesting here is the way the variables exchange their values:

 ```raku
 ($a, $b) = $b, $a;